 What is meant by Synchronous Clear?

 Synchronous clear means it is in sync with a clock signal, which means with the next clock signal, the outputs advance to the next count.
 You need to supply 8 rising clock pulses to reset the IC at a count of 7.
-You will understand the whole concept once I design mod 7 counter with 74163.
+You will understand the whole concept once I design the mod 7 counter with 74163.

 Functional Description of Pins-: